 (END of the COLD WAR and the SOVIET UNION – continued)

 Large companies were more like welfare institutions than they were enterprises concerned with productivity and the costs of production.
 Andropov explored the issue of incentives and decision-making for enterprise managers, but little came of it, and he died after only thirteen months in office.
-He was replaced by Konstantin Chernenko, who continued Andropov's objective of reforming the economy but he also died, and only after a year in office.
-The day after Chernenko's death – March 15, 1985 – the Politburo and a few others elevated the Party's second-in-command, Mikhail Gorbachev, to the position of Partly leader – his official title being General Secretary of the Central Committee.
-Like Chernenko, Gorbachev had also been associated with Andropov's desire for economic revitalization – to be known as perestroika.
+He was replaced by Konstantin Chernenko, who continued Andropov's attempts at reforming the economy.
+Then after only a year in office he too died.
+The day his death – 15 March 1985 – the Presidium elevated the Party's second-in-command, Mikhail Gorbachev, to the position of Partly leader – his official title being General Secretary of the Central Committee.

 Mikhail Gorbachev grew up in a peasant Ukrainian-Russian family.
-In the spring of 1934 his paternal grandfather had been sent to a prison camp for two years, and Gorbachev grew up believing the charges against him absurd.
+In the spring of 1934 his paternal grandfather was sent to a prison camp for two years, and Gorbachev grew up believing the charges against him had been absurd.
 In his teens, Gorbachev operated combine harvesters on collective farms.
-In 1952, while a university student, Gorbachev joined the Communist Party.
+In 1952, while a university student, he joined the Communist Party.
 It was a time, Gorbachev would recall, that Communist ideology was very attractive to young people – when young soldiers were recently back from the war "full of the pride of victory."
 He graduated from Moscow State University in 1955 with a degree in law.
 He had been shocked at seeing a Jew who was his friend being thrown off a street car.
 He was active within the Party while recognizing the contrast between the way things were and the ideologically-driven slogans perpetuated by his superiors.
-He held to Party ideals, believing in people, without aiming to tear the system down, and hoping to change what could be changed.
+He held to Party ideals, believing in people.
+He believed in the creating the kind of democracy that Karl Marx had wanted, and looking forward to changes.

 He launched his new policy of restructuring – perestroika, but economic decisions remained a top-down process.
-There was no imaginative contributions rising from individuals outside of governmental bureaucracy.
+There were no imaginative contributions rising from individuals outside of governmental bureaucracy.

 In October 1985, Gorbachev published his plan to increase production of consumer goods and to increase services.
-His plan called for a 30 percent increase by 1990 and an 80 to 90 per cent increase by the year 2000.
+His plan called for a 30 percent increase by 1990 and an 80 to 90 percent increase by the year 2000.
 He estimated that labor productivity in this period would more than double.
-With diminishing natural resources for energy, the Soviet Union had been looking toward the nuclear, and Gorbachev was planning to increase the production of nuclear power by 400 and 500 percent.
+With diminishing natural resources for energy, Gorbachev was planning to increase the production of nuclear power by 400 and 500 percent.

 As a part of freedom to express oneself, Gorbachev started releasing political prisoners.
 The Soviet Union's most outspoken dissident, Andrei Sakharov (the father of the Soviet Union's hydrogen bomb) was allowed to return to Moscow from the city of Gorky, where he had been exiled for speaking out against Soviet troops being sent to Afghanistan.
-The Gorbachev regime allowed more openness in newspapers and on television.
-Gorbachev's popularity with the Soviet masses was rising.
+The Gorbachev regime allowed more openness in newspapers and on television, and Gorbachev's popularity within the Soviet Union was rising.

 Copyright © 2000-2014 by Frank E. Smitha.
 All rights reserved.